Link Building: The Operations Guide for SEO Teams and Agencies

 Browser-native voice.
 No account required.

 Link building looks simple on paper.
 Earn a link from a relevant site, pass authority, move up rankings.
 In practice it is the single most operationally complex SEO discipline we run for clients.
-Across 47 client campaigns in regulated verticals (legal, medical, finance, crypto), through three Google core updates, we built and refined a workflow we hand to every new SEO lead we hire.
+Across client engagements in regulated verticals (supplements, crypto, finance, FMCG, real estate, plus medical and legal SaaS work led by our founder before Mojo Links), through three Google core updates, we built and refined a workflow we hand to every new SEO lead we hire.
 This is that doc, edited for public consumption.
+The same workflow adapts by market, including link building services in Australia.

 This guide does not explain the concept.
 It explains the execution: how we audit existing profiles, how we qualify prospects, how many hours per phase, what each tier of budget actually buys, where penalty risk creeps in, which KPIs land in monthly reports and which ones we ignore.